bsezgun/revolut/revolut/README.md

 - Hibernate 5.3.6
 - H2 In Memory Database 1.4
 - JUnit 4.12
-- Jackson 2.7.9 (to convert Java Objects to/from JSon)

 ### Rest End Points
 > To transfer money : You can transfer money from the account to another account